suitenumerique/drive/docs/installation/kubernetes.md

 redis-dev-backend-redis-7cbd7c7bb8-6d74c   1/1     Running   0          14s
 ```

-From here the important information you will need are:
+The important information you will need from here is:

 ```yaml
 REDIS_URL: redis://user:pass@dev-backend-redis:6379/1